hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```

 What is wrong here?
-The query still sorts the whole table, even though we just need to compute maximum of one column.
+The query still sorts the whole table, even though we just need to compute the maximum of one column.
 ```sql
 select max(timestamp) as timestamp from visit